Introduction

 - Make multiple passes with the tamper or plate compactor to thoroughly compact the stone.

-- Check for any low spots and add more crushed stone if necessary, followed by additional compaction.
+- Check for low spots and add more crushed stone if necessary, followed by additional compaction.

-- The goal is to create a uniformly compacted surface that will prevent the gravel from shifting over time.
+- A uniformly compacted surface will prevent gravel shifting over time.

 Laying the Gravel Layer